 You must also try to bank on copy to create compelling ads that make people think.
 TriHonda has a lovely message for drivers to never be on their phones while driving.
 In this ad, you’ll see the words “GIRL” and “EMAIL” combined in one line with different colors.

-At first glance, you can’t really see both words.
-This signifies that you can’t check your phone while noticing a girl crossing the street when you’re driving.
+At first glance, you can’t decipher both words.
+This signifies that it’s hard to see pedestrians crossing when you’re using mobile phones while driving.
 And this could lead to disaster.
 So TriHonda reminds drivers to either stop the vehicle when they check their phone or focus on the road.

 Visual metaphor in advertising is becoming common in brands’ marketing campaigns.
-Not only are visual metaphors unique, but they also drive more engagement due to their unusual and beautiful nature.
+Not only are visual metaphors unique, but they also drive more engagement due to their unusual imagery.

 But visual metaphors in marketing aren’t easy to deliver.
 You’d need the help of professional graphic designers for that.
-Subscribe to Penji for all your advertising designs that are creative and as bizarre as these 20 ads.
-Subscribe now to get a 15-day money-back guarantee or a 15-percent discount.
+Penji can help you create unique and interesting visual metaphor designs, like these 20 examples.
+Subscribe now and get a limited 15-percent discount.